learnable-content/contributor-documentation/Contributors/Screencasts.md

 You can also create a series of screencast videos that will form its own collection.
 If you would like to develop a set of videos about a topic, you'll need to first develop a screencast series outline (link to outline here) to pitch your idea.

 ###Ready to create a screencast?
 Great!
-Read about pitch your idea here.
+Read about [pitching your idea](https://github.com/learnable-content/contributor-documentation/blob/master/Contributors/Pitch.md) here.